-Muhlenberg, a Republican, was the representative for Pennsylvania's 2nd congressional district from 1795 to 1797.
+Muhlenberg was the representative for Pennsylvania’s 2nd congressional district and was a Republican.
+He served from 1795 to 1797.

 From May 1789 to Mar 1797, Muhlenberg missed 205 of 363 roll call votes, which is 56.5%.
 This is much worse than the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.